List of EastEnders characters introduced in 2022

-The following is a list of characters that first appeared in the British soap opera EastEnders in 2022, by order of first appearance.
-All characters are introduced by the show's senior executive producer, Kate Oates, and executive producer, Jon Sen, or his successor, Chris Clenshaw.
+EastEnders is a BBC soap opera that first aired on 19 February 1985.
+The following is a list of characters that first appeared in 2022, in order of first appearance.
+All characters are introduced by the show's senior executive producer, Kate Oates, executive producer, Jon Sen, or his successor, Chris Clenshaw.
 The first character to be introduced is Nina Gupta (Hersha Verity) in February, who was introduced as the new GP.
 Lewis Butler (Aidan O'Callaghan), a man that Kathy Beale (Gillian Taylforth) hires as the manager of her bar, was introduced in April, and Omar Lye-Fook debuted in July as Avery Baker, the brother of established character Mitch Baker (Roger Griffiths).
 He was followed by his sons, Finley (Ashley Byam) and Felix (Matthew James Morrison).
 Nina's stepson, Ravi Gulati (Aaron Thiara), was also introduced in July.
-Suki Panesar's (Balvinder Sopal) husband and the father of the Panesar children, Nish (Navin Chowdhry) made his debut in September.
+Suki Panesar's (Balvinder Sopal) husband and the father of the Panesar children, Nish (Navin Chowdhry), made his debut in September and Reiss Colwell (Jonny Freeman), a relative of Dot Cotton (June Brown) and a love interest for Sonia Fowler (Natalie Cassidy) is introduced at the end of December.
 Additionally, multiple other characters have appeared throughout the year.